mstdokumaci/arraydb/doc/readme.md

 To start using this library, you have to do 3 simple definitions.

-- Define your data model (what items you need to keep, what are their fields and relations with each other).
+- Define your data model (what items you need to keep, what are their fields and their relations with each other).
 - Define your MySQL access.
 - Define your cache config.